 Introduction to the Rankings

-A website allows you to expand your reach and attract a global audience.
-You need to create a web site in order for your business to be successful.
-While there are many components that go into making a website, one of the most important elements is your hosting service.
+In today’s world, a web site is very important for successful business.
+It allows you to attract a global audience.
+In order for your business to be successful, you need to create a website.
+While there are many components that go into creating a website, one of the most important elements is your web hosting provider.

 What is Web Hosting?